shannon-lab/zapdos/doc/workshops/tutorial/content/examples/tutorial3-fenix.md

 - Replicating more complex analytic plasma solutions
 - Benchmarking against other codes
-- Validation by replicating experimental data
+- Validation by replicating experimental conditions and data